redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 Save the block's content
 ~~~~~~~~~~~~~~~~~~~~~~~~
-AlphaLemon CMS automatically add an handler that intecepts the **al_editor_save** element's
+RedKite CMS automatically add an handler that intercepts the **al_editor_save** element's
 click event.

 We are talking about the button added to the Block's editor which simply serializes
 the form and call the method to save the Block's content.

-This block has more than the form's values to save, so the default method must be overrided.
+This block has more than the form's values to save, so the default method must be override.
 Open the **dropdown_menu_editor_tutorial.js** and add the following code after the code that handles
 the ajax transaction:

 .. code-block:: js

-    // src/AlphaLemon/Block/BootstrapButtonTutorialBlockBundle/Resources/public/js/dropdown_menu_editor_tutorial.js
+    // src/RedKiteCms/Block/BootstrapButtonTutorialBlockBundle/Resources/public/js/dropdown_menu_editor_tutorial.js
     $('.al_editor_save').unbind().on('click', function()
     {
         var value = $('#al_item_form').serialize();